YhyaGithub/Rakiz/README.md

 ## 💻 Examples

-There are several examples available in the `src/examples` folder to help you learn the Rakiz syntax.
+There are several examples available in the `examples` folder to help you learn the Rakiz syntax.

 ## 📋 License